Scalr/terraform-scalr-migrate-tfc/README.md

 ### Terraform credentials file (`~/.terraform.d/credentials.tfrc.json`):

-When Scalr hostname is know (via parameter  `--scalr-hostname` or `SCALR_HOSTNAME`), the migrator can read the token from locally cached credentials file (usually written by the `terraform login` command).
+When the Scalr hostname is known (via parameter `--scalr-hostname` or `SCALR_HOSTNAME`), the migrator can read the token from the locally cached credentials file (usually written by the `terraform login` command).

 ```json
 {